BA (Hons) MArch

 With an interest in craft and a fascination for how things go together, Sam has a hands-on approach to architecture and enjoys using models as a tool for design.

 Sam joined us at the start of 2021 having previously worked at a range of scales for several well-established practices both in London and Dorset.
-He is currently working on a number of projects including; Muswell Hill, Blount Street, Beresford, Manningtree, Hill House and a one off home in the heart of the Kent Weald.
+He is currently working on a variety of projects including a a student living scheme, a number of residential infill projects and a one off house in the heart of the Kent countryside.